sebastianlzy/awesomebuilder-ui/README.md

 This section provides the

 1. Overall CPU utilization of the Auto-Scaling Group (ASG) instances,
+2. Overall CPU utilization of the Awesomebuilder service,
+3. Total number of running pods in Amazon Elastic Kubernetes Service (EKS)
-2. Total number of healthy pods behind a NLB
+4. Total number of healthy host registered to Network Load Balancer (NLB)
+5. Total number of nodes in ASG

 ##### 3. Recorded hostnames
-This section provides a historical list of instance metadata that has served a request
+This section provides a historical list of instance hostname, pod name and pod IP address that has served a request

 #### How to get started?